 CenteringPregnancy is a way to share learning and experiences with other pregnant women and be more involved in your own care.
 The model creates a community of caring new friends who encourage each other and many stay in touch after the babies are born.
 Research has shown that women who participate in the Centering model of care have fewer preterm and low birth weight babies.
 Satisfaction rates for this program are high.

-CenteringPregnancy is offered by the midwives at Group Health's Bellevue and Tacoma sites and is soon to be offered by our Seattle midwives.
+CenteringPregnancy is offered by the midwives at Group Health's Bellevue, Tacoma, and Seattle sites.